Korean, Edit

 Appetite Regulation Disorders

-○ Self-imposed starvation, eating disorders driven by body image
+○ Self-induced starvation, an eating disorder driven by weight consciousness

-○ Blocks estrogen, halts menstruation, risk of infertility
+○ Suppresses estrogen, resulting in cessation of menstruation and risk of infertility

 ○ Increases risk of osteoporosis

-○ Risk of stomach rupture, dental and gum issues from stomach acid, dehydration
+○ Risk of gastric rupture, dental and gum damage from stomach acid, and dehydration

 Nutritional Imbalance

-○ Breakdown of stored glycogen, fat, protein → Reduced muscle size, protein deficiency in the brain
+○ Breakdown of stored glycogen, fat, and protein → muscle mass decreases and protein deficiency occurs in the brain

 ② Overnutrition